Aylesford Newsprint Ltd shipped to China

 When it comes to logistics challenges, moving an entire decommissioned paper mill from the UK to China has to be one of the toughest we’ve faced.

-A task of this sheer magnitude; approximately 6000m³ of break bulk cargo to be packed and shipped nearly 12,000miles; had never been attempted before.
-A blank sheet, you might say.
+A task of this sheer magnitude; approximately 6000m³ of break bulk cargo had to be packed and shipped nearly 12,000miles.
 So how did we roll out a successful move for our Chinese client?

 Over the course of six months, the dismantled paper mill was packed and shipped via Sheerness, UK to Beiliang, China on the chartered vessel Yong Sheng.